Linko-3D/AssetGen/README.txt

-AssetGen is a free addon that automates the tasks to get a game assetsready for video games from an High Poly model.
+AssetGen is a free addon that automates the tasks to get a game assets ready for video games from an High Poly model.
 While it takes several hours to get an asset ready from an high poly, this addon does that in a matter of few clicks.
 It is ideal for all your static assets.

 == Download AssetGen addon ==